Get a fast Louisiana corporation formation online with worry-free services and support to start your business

 If the IRS designates and taxes your corporation as an S corporation, Louisiana will tax your company as a C corporation for state business income tax purposes.
 A C corporation is the default form of corporation, and it pays federal income tax at both the business level and the individual shareholder levels.

 Tax laws are very complicated.
 If you have any questions or need help filing, it’s best to consult with a certified public accountant.

-Yes, a corporation involves more paperwork than a simpler business structure, like a limited liability company (LLC).
-Corporations are required to make and keep detailed records, reports, and agreements.
-Issuing stock and being managed by a board of directors adds to the paperwork load for most corporations.
+Yes, a corporation involves more paperwork than simpler business entity structures, like limited liability companies (LLCs).
+The law requires corporations to make and keep detailed records and reports.
+Issuing stock and being managed by a board of directors add to the paperwork load for most corporations.